ERC-8054/ERC-8054/README.md

 Using a monotonically increasing nonce (rather than block numbers or timestamps) ensures that the fork point is unambiguous and not susceptible to such manipulations.
-As each state update is recorded with a unique nonce and fork be precisely defined.
+As each state update is recorded with a unique nonce, the fork can be precisely defined.

 ## Backwards Compatibility